 Proxicast 4G/LTE (MIMO) PANEL Antenna

 The plan wasn’t to get an antenna right away.
 We were going to use the cell router for awhile and wait before spending the additional money for one.
-But when we arrived in Crested Butte, we found a really sweet private boondocking site that barely got any cell signal.
+But when we arrived in Crested Butte, we found a really sweet secluded boondocking site that barely got any cell signal.
 We were going to be around for a couple of weeks, so we decided to bite the bullet.